Sources of Hallucination by Large Language Models on Inference Tasks: Experimental Design

+We claim that the pretraining objective to fit the distribution of natural text leads to biases in LLM generations.
+We explore two such biases.

-\paragraph{The Veracity Prior} indicates when a propositional statement is likely to be attested in some way by LLM training data.
-We measure the attestation of a statement using the LLMs' own response when prompted to predict the veracity of a hypothesis proposition: ``[hypothesis]. is this true or false?''.\footnote{One alternative is to use the LLM's perplexity for a given proposition; however, since perplexity is not available with GPT-3 series models, for even evaluation across models we use the veracity predictions instead.} Veracity predictions are denoted with $V$.
+\paragraph{The Attestation Bias ($\Lambda$)} is the over-reliance of an LLM on its propositional memory about a query statement.
+We claim that when a statement is likely to be attested in some way by an LLM's training data, it is more likely to affirm it as a conclusion in NLI tasks, regardless of any premise it is presented with.
+We measure the attestedness of a sample by prompting the LLM to ask if the hypothesis in question is true, false, or unknown.\footnote{Alternatively, LLM perplexity for a statement could be used; however, this is not always available, e.g. with GPT-3.} Attestation predictions are denoted by \textbf{$\Lambda$}.

+A biased model will appear to perform well on dataset samples with entailment labels that happen to align with the bias.
+Table~\ref{tab:bias_examples} shows examples from the Levy/Holt dev set.